-An important concept to keep in mind while programming the 8086/8088 is 'addressability.'
-The object in memory which you are referencing must be addressable at run-time.
+An important concept to keep in mind while programming the 8086/8088 is "addressability."
+The object in memory which you are referencing must be addressable at runtime.
 This means that the appropriate segment register contains the base of the segment in which the object is located.
 You must insure that the proper value is loaded into a segment register before the object is referenced by an instruction.
 This is accomplished by using the appropriate sequence of instructions to initialize the segment register.
 There are assembler directives described in Chapter 2, which help to insure that you are aware of the addressability of data and code while writing a program.
 The following example shows the definitions of two segments, one for data and one for code.
 In the code segment, there is an illustration of the type of code that is used to initialize a segment register.

-DATA SEGMENT ;define a segment for data
+Data segment ; define a segment for data

-ABYTE DB O ;some data!
+ABYTE DE O ; some date!

-DATA ENDS ;end of segment definition
+DATA ENDS ; end of segment definition

-ASSUME CS:CODE, DS:DATA ;defines the addressability ;of the contents of these ;segments
+ASSUME CS:CODE, DS:DATA ; defines the addressabilily ; of the contents of these ; segments

-CODE SEGMENT ;define a segment for code
+CDDE SEGMENT ; define a segment for code

-MOV AX, DATA MOV DS, AX ;AX = base address of DATA ;segment. initialize DS, data ;now addressable through DS
+MOV AX, DATA Mov ds, Ax ; AX = base address of DATA ; segment. in:tialize DS, data ; now addressable through DS

-•

-CODE ENDS ;end of segment definition
+CODE ENDS t end of segment definition

 A source module is a separately assembled or compiled source file.
 An executable program can be made up of one or more modules.
-A single module can define
+A single module can define- \cdot

-- 1. A part of a physical segment.
+- A part of a physical segment

-- 2. A complete physical segment.
+- A complete physical segment

-- 3. Parts of several physical segments.
+- Parts of several physical segments

-- 4. Several complete physical segments.
+- Several complete physical segments

-A physical segment is composed of one or more 'logical segments.'
+A physical segment is composed of one or more "logical segments."
 These are definitions of segments made in your program through the use of assembler directives designed for this purpose.
 You can specify a set of logical segments and their contents (code, data, etc.) and control how they are combined into physical segments.
 The mechanism for accomplishing this task is discussed in Chapter 2.

-A Description of the Format Used for Directive Specifications
+Format for Directive Specifications